Norman Haworth Biography

-Birthday: March 19, 1883
+Birthday: March 19, 1883 (Pisces)

-Born in: Chorley, Lancashire, England
+Born In: Chorley, Lancashire, England

 Sir Norman Haworth was a British Chemist who received the Nobel Prize for Chemistry in 1937 for his research on Carbohydrates and Vitamin C along with the Swiss Chemist Paul Karrer for his work on other Vitamins.
 His major work was in Sugars and he devised the correct structure for many of them including maltose, lactose, cellulose, starch and glycogen.
 His accomplishments not only contributed to the knowledge of Organic Chemistry, but also facilitated low-cost production of Vitamin C (ascorbic acid).
 His later researches were devoted greatly towards the further allocation of physical, chemical and biological problems related to bacterial polysaccharides.
 Sir Haworth is very well-known among Organic Chemists due to his development of the ‘Haworth Projection’ which is a 2-dimensional representation of 3-dimensional sugar structures.
 This method is still widely used in Bio-Chemistry.
 His book ‘The Constitution of Sugars (1929)’ is a standard text book in the domain.